Integration GuidesReference Docs

 The initial playoff schedule (with TBD matchups) will be available shortly after the regular season schedule is released.

-Teams will advance to the next round on a 2-minute timer after the previous game moves to complete status.
+Teams advance to the next round on a 2-minute timer after the previous game moves to complete status.

 Pull on an as-needed basis.